THE STUDIO MUSEUM IN HARLEM ANNOUNCES YOUTH PHOTO EXHIBITION Between matter and memory: Expanding the Walls 2023

 ANNUAL EXHIBITION FEATURES 30 WORKS BY NEW YORK CITY-AREA TEENS

 HARLEM, NEW YORK, NY, July 26, 2023— The Studio Museum in Harlem today announced the online photography exhibition Between matter and memory: Expanding the Walls 2023, featuring work by fifteen artists in the 2023 cohort of the Museum’s signature teen program, Expanding the Walls: Making Connections Between Photography, History, and Community.
 This year’s online edition of the exhibition marks the program’s twenty-third anniversary.
 The exhibition will be accessible at expandingthewalls.studiomuseum.org beginning on August 2, 2023.

-Founded in 2001, Expanding the Walls supports the photographic practices of high school students based in New York City through workshops, gallery visits, and discussions led by contemporary artists.
+Founded in 2001, Expanding the Walls supports the photographic practices of teenage artists based in New York City through workshops, gallery visits, and discussions led by contemporary artists.
 For over twenty years, the archive of Harlem photographer James Van Der Zee (1886–1983) has been central to the program as formal inspiration.
 Over the course of the eight-month program, the young artists also engage with the work of photographers such as Dawoud Bey, Latoya Ruby Frazier, Texas Isaiah, Carrie Mae Weems, and Ming Smith.
-These artists, alongside Van Der Zee, provide a rich intergenerational dialogue in which the teenagers can situate their work and practices.
+These artists, alongside Van Der Zee, provide a rich intergenerational dialogue in which the teens can situate their work and practices.